 - 3.1.1 The vehicle shall be marked with a grid as described in the following sections.
-The marking procedures divide the front and bonnet of the car into zones which are then assessed using appropriate impactors. - 3.1.2 Where no predicted data is to be provided by the vehicle manufacturer, the testable area shall be marked as described in the Euro NCAP Pedestrian Testing Protocol version 5.3.1, November 2011. - 3.1.3 All markings and measurements should be made with the vehicle in its Normal Ride Attitude. - 3.1.4 The vehicle manufacturer must provide Euro NCAP with coordinates of all grid points derived from either CAE data or physical mark out. - 3.1.5 A comparison of the grid origin C0,0 and two other points on 2100WAD, will be made between the laboratory mark out and the data provided by the vehicle manufacturer.
+The marking procedures divide the front of the car into zones which are then assessed using appropriate impactors. - 3.1.2 Where no predicted data is to be provided by the vehicle manufacturer, the testable area shall be marked as described in the Euro NCAP Pedestrian Testing Protocol version 5.3.1, November 2011. - 3.1.3 All markings and measurements should be made with the vehicle in its Normal Ride Attitude. - 3.1.4 The vehicle manufacturer must provide Euro NCAP with coordinates of all grid points derived from either CAE data or physical mark out. - 3.1.5 A comparison of the grid origin C0,0 and two other points on 2100WAD, will be made between the laboratory mark out and the data provided by the vehicle manufacturer.
 For manufacturer data to be accepted, grid points must be within 10mm of each other. - 3.1.6 Where the grid points of Euro NCAP and vehicle manufacturer are within 10mm of each other the laboratory mark-out shall be used. - 3.1.7 Where the two grids differ by more than 10mm the vehicle manufacturer shall be informed and both markings will be examined in greater detail to establish the cause of any differences.
 The Secretariat will then take a decision as to how to proceed with vehicle marking. - 3.1.8 The vehicle manufacturer must provide data for all headform grid locations.
 Testing will be carried out by Euro NCAP to a number of locations to verify the accuracy of data provided by the vehicle manufacturer. - 3.1.9 For vehicles fitted with active bonnets, the headform impactor marking will be applied to the vehicle with the bonnet in the undeployed state.
-This will be the case regardless of whether or not the bonnet is locking or non-locking. - 3.1.10 For vehicles fitted with active bonnets, the bonnet leading edge line will be marked on the vehicle with the bonnet in the un-deployed state.
-If bonnet deployment occurs prior to the pedestrian contact with the bonnet leading edge (BLE), creating an increased hazard such as higher BLE height and/or bumper lead, the Euro NCAP secretariat will give consideration to marking out the BLE in the deployed state.

-Note: Marking in the undeployed state was chosen to avoid the possibility of - Note: Marking in the undeployed state was chosen to avoid the possibility of discontinuities in the test areas leading to anomalies or inconsistencies in the test results. - 3.1.11 Where the vehicle manufacturer provides data showing that a deployable bonnet system offers protection to the upper leg, the upper legform to BLE tests will be carried out by conducting dynamic tests.
-The BLE will be marked on the vehicle in the deployed position.
+This will be the case regardless of whether or not the bonnet is locking or non-locking. - 3.1.10 For vehicles fitted with active bonnets, the WAD775mm and WAD930mm will be marked on the vehicle with the bonnet in the un-deployed state.
+If bonnet deployment occurs prior to the pedestrian contact with the WAD775mm, creating an increased hazard such as increased height, the Euro NCAP secretariat will give consideration to marking out the WAD775 and WAD930mm in the deployed state. - Note: Marking in the undeployed state was chosen to avoid the possibility of discontinuities in the test areas leading to anomalies or inconsistencies in the test results. - 3.1.11 Where the vehicle manufacturer provides data showing that a deployable bonnet system offers protection to the upper leg, the upper legform tests will be carried out by conducting dynamic tests.
+The WAD775mm and WAD930mm will be marked on the vehicle in the deployed position.

-3.2 Bumper Reference Lines
+3.2 Bonnet Side Reference Line